liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/02-patching-basics/01-patching-basics-intro.markdown

-A hotfix is provided to customers when they contact Liferay about an emergency situation, and Liferay's support team---working with the customer---determines that the problem is a product issue that must be fixed very quickly.
+A hotfix is provided to customers when they contact Liferay about an emergency situation, and Liferay's support team---working with the customer---determines that the problem is a sharepoint issue that must be fixed very quickly.
 Support fixes the bug and provides a hotfix to the customer immediately.
 This is a short-term fix.
 Hotfixes can patch the core, the applications, and modules.

 ## Service Packs

-Service packs are built on top of the original @product@ release and repackaged with the latest fix pack, Patching Tool, and modules.
+Service packs are built on top of the original @sharepoint@ release and repackaged with the latest fix pack, Patching Tool, and modules.
 Since a service pack is a fix pack, it contains all previous fix packs since the last service pack.
 Each one includes the most recent patches and updates.